 Achieving every Sustainable Development Goal depends on improving the lives of women, girls, men, and boys equally.
 But achieving gender equality demands urgent action to end harmful practices and violence against women and girls, and overcome the social, political, educational, and health barriers that deny them equal rights and opportunities.
-Progress on gender equality depends on embracing healthy, respectful relationships, on institutions that demand gender parity in the workplace, and on ending cultural practices that demean women and girls and prevent them from achieving their full potential.

 Because sustainable development relies equally on the contributions of women and men, UNU’s commitment to gender equality permeates everything we do.
 Our core gender research focuses on generating knowledge to support development policies that eliminate barriers for women and girls in health, education, employment, and resource access.
 Our work is giving voice to the unique experiences of women and girls, exposing their neglected rights, and empowering them to be leaders in emerging fields such as science and technology.

 "Gender equality is a human right, especially as developing countries aspire for inclusive growth.
 I want to contribute to evidence-based policymaking in achieving this goal.
 My research at UNU examines the causes and consequences of female autonomy within households, in labour markets, and in broader society."

 "When it comes to the digital gender divide, there is still a long way to go to close the gap.
 Around the world, women have less access to information technology and are underrepresented in tech industry leadership.
 I want to close this digital divide and encourage women and men alike to pursue education and careers in science and technology."

 "Gender equality is fundamental in achieving peace and prosperity.
 I want to help create an environment where women can participate in all aspects of society equally.
 My research at UNU looks at how corruption affects women differently, and how it prevents political and economic participation of women."